wp-plugins/wp-sms/readme.txt

 = Features =

-* Send SMS to number(s) and subscribes.
+* Send SMS to number(s), subscribes and wordpress users.
 * Subsribe sms.
-* Show credit.
+* Show credit of sms provider in admin menu.
 * Send SMS via FLASH.
-* Widget for register user to sms subscribes
+* Widget for register user to sms subscribes.
-* Support Hooks.
+* Support Wordpress Hooks.
-* Support shortcode.
+* Support Shortcode.
 * Suggestion post by SMS.
 * Send activation code to subscribes.
 * Notification SMS when published new post to subscribers.
 * Notification SMS when the new release of WordPress.
-* Notification SMS when registering a new username.
+* Notification SMS when registering a new User.
 * Notification SMS when get new comment.
 * Notification SMS when username login.
 * Notification SMS when registering a new subscribe.